mnielsen/finding_scenius/finding_scenius.md

 right time than it is to be supremely talented and in the wrong place at the wrong time.

-In a sense, I think this over-emphasis we have on talent is destructive.
-It's not a myth --- different people do have different levels of talent.
-But we overemphasize talent at the expense of other, more important things.
+This over-emphasis we have on talent is enormously destructive.
+It's not exactly a myth --- different people do have different levels of talent.
+But it's such a tiny part of the overall picure, and we overemphasize talent at the expense of other, more important things.
 If Michaelangelo had grown up today in a Florence-sized town, he'd be a well-known local artist, admired within a small sphere, but forgotten by history [1].

 ## The problems of "scenius"